Time Tracking Software for Employees: What to Look For in 2026

 Zimyo — The strongest all-in-one option for businesses that need time tracking integrated with broader HR functions — payroll, onboarding, scheduling, and performance management — without enterprise-level complexity or price.
 From $3/user/month.

-Best for Specific Industries
+Best employee time tracking software for Specific Industries

 Construction: SmartBarrel's AI-powered photo verification eliminated time fraud entirely for Complete Mechanical — recovering $100,000+ in annual savings and cutting payroll processing time by 80%.
 Must handle multiple job sites, union rules, certified payroll, and cost code tracking.